lucafrance/luca-decimal/README.md

 - 4 Archive
 ```

-Folders in *Projects* are numbered starting with 100 and increasing
+Folders in *Projects* are always numbered starting with 100 and increasing.
+If you start a new project, add the next number and name of the project.
 ```
 - 1 Projects
     - 100 duohausdhs